kiranramanna/curiouskraft/17.1_Comparing_classifiers/README.md

 #### Evaluation:
 - All 4 classifiers were evaluated using accuracy score.
 Score was almost same for all the classifiers.
+- LogisticRegression took the least time to train the model compared to other classifiers.
+It gave best scores even with GridSearchCV.
 - SVC took the most time to train the model compared to other classifiers.
 - For gridsearchcv, KNeighborsClassifier took the most time to train the model compared to other classifiers.
+- precision, recall, f1-score, KNN gave the best results compared to other classifiers. with gridsearchcv, SVC was better.